 When this order is canceled it will be deducted from the Amount Refunded/Refunded Transaction totals (Payment status: "Refunded")

 When the order is completed, if the payment amount is positive is will be counted as a regular order.
 If the payment amount is negative it will be counted as a return order.

 *Note: If an order is paid for using multiple payment methods, then the Payment Amount will be split between each method accordingly.

 To view a list of how different payment methods have performed over a given time period, merchants can also view line graphs of the same data filtered by payment method and payment metric.

 A. Select Methods

-Using the [Select Methods] dropdown menu in the top left-hand side of the dashboard merchants can select which payment methods to view line graphs of and analyze.
+Using the Select Methods dropdown menu at the top left of the dashboard, merchants can select which payment methods to view in the line graphs and analyze.
 You can view up to four different payment methods at once.

 B. Select Metrics